Too bad for India as Iran wins Asian Games ka... | Taiwan News

 China's three-time Olympic champion Sun Yang was aiming for his fourth freestyle gold medal of the games, hoping to add the 1,500 title to his victories in the 200, 400 and 800.

+Kazakstan's Alexey Lutsenko made it back-to-back golds on back-to-back days by winning the men's time trial from Muradjan Khalmuratov of Uzbekistan and Japan's Fumiyuki Beppu, whom he edged in a sprint finish to the road race 24 hours earlier.

+Japan won its fifth consecutive Asian Games softball gold medal with a 7-0 shutout against Taiwan.

-In other early finals, Jessa Khan won Cambodia's first gold medal of the games with a win over Mahra Alhinaai of the United Arab Emirates in the women's ju-jitsu 49-kilogram class.
+The first Asian Games gold medal ever awarded the Asian Games, and Cambodia's first medal for the 2018 games, went to Jessa Khan, who beat Mahra Alhinaai of the United Arab Emirates in the women's 49-kilogram class.

 Kim Hyo Sim won North Korea's fifth gold medal in weightlifting with victory in the women's 63-kilogram division.